pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 This is consistent with the idea that "I wrote this document" and "I saw this document" are distinct statements with different consequences.
 This is crucial in the case of an automated timestamping service that makes no claims about the accuracy of document contents.

-The OPS packet contains a "nesting" flag that controls whether an inner OPS signature is included in the data signed over by the outer OPS signature.
+The OPS packet contains a "nesting" octet that controls whether an inner OPS signature is included in the data signed over by the outer OPS signature.
 If a Timestamp signature were constructed and placed the same way as a Document signature, it might be possible to reconcile the above variations in semantics.

 We therefore define type 0x40 Timestamp signatures as follows: